nkohari/nate.io/src/pages/2017/the-donald-and-the-dharma.md

 I was also pretty convinced that Donald Trump was a narcissitic lunatic that at best would be completely inept, and at worst would be the first truly fascist president in American history.
 It was obvious to me who to vote for, and it seemed obvious to me who should win.

-And, like pretty much everyone else, I couldn't believe what was happening as the votes were tallied and the talking heads -- who were all exasperated themselves -- called state after state for Trump.
+And, like pretty much everyone else, I couldn't believe what was happening as the votes were tallied and the talking heads -- exasperated themselves -- called state after state for Trump.

 At this point, you probably think I'm going to go on a tirade about the dangers of American fascism or say mean things about Trump or the people who voted for him.
+But I'm sure you've heard all that before.

-Instead, I want to talk about *bodhicitta*.
+Instead, I'd rather talk about *bodhicitta*.

 ---